 Like most parents, I've grown more upset as each new story comes out about children accidentally shot by another child.
-Three in all in the Seattle area: two children killed and one terribly injured by guns that should have never been allowed into the small hands of the shooters.

 As parents ourselves, first we hurt for the victims and their loved ones.
 Then we get angry.